 As the VP of People at OrderGroove, the number one question I get when people hear about my background is, “How does a stage manager become an HR Leader?”
 It’s a great question, especially because the field of Human Resources wasn't on my radar when I was a college student.
 After I graduated, I worked for a few years in the arts until I realized it wasn’t the industry for me.
-However, once I did come to the decision to make a change, it was a long process to understand what was important to me and how to apply the skills I had to a new field.
+However, once I did come to the decision to make a career change, it was a long process to understand what was important to me, how to find career inspiration, and how to apply the skills I had to a new field.

-As you start out on your journey to find a career that matches your skills and ambitions there are few key areas to focus on: identify the elements that you do and don’t enjoy in each job you’ve had, discover what is important to you, figure out how to apply the skills you have gained, and feel confident that you can always make a change, no matter where you started.
+As you start out on your journey to find a career that matches your skills and ambitions, there are a few key areas to focus on: identify the elements that you do and do not enjoy in each job you’ve had, discover what is important to you, figure out how to apply the skills you have gained, and feel confident that you can always make a career change, no matter where you started.
 And remember, you are always growing.
-Even with my own shift to HR over 15 years ago, I’ve continued to explore different areas of my field and expand my career into areas I never thought possible.
+Even with my own shift to HR over 15 years ago, I’ve continued to explore different areas of my field, find career inspiration, and expand my skills in ways I never thought possible.
 Here’s how you can leverage your past skills into a career.

 Refocus on your goals

 Whether you spent four years (or more) gaining an education, or you fell into your first few jobs, you started your working life with some sort of goal.
 Personally, I liked creating an experience that was special and memorable for people.
 Stage management was my way of being part of a world I loved, bringing the story to life and transporting the audience to a unique place for a few hours.
 Every job you have teaches you something about yourself and what is important to you.
 To start thinking about what new career might be more fulfilling, ask yourself the following questions: What inspired you early in your career?
 What did you love about that first job or your college major?

 Understand what you do and don’t like about your job